-If your group encounters needles or other sharps during the cleanup, it's crucial to handle them with utmost care and follow these procedures:
+If your group encounters needles or other sharps during the cleanup, it's crucial follow these procedures:

-Leave in Place and Report:
+Leave in Place and Report using our HazMat Form

 - Leave the needles or sharps in their current location. - Immediately report their exact location to a trained professional such as local police, fire department, health department, or another designated authority.
 These professionals have the training and equipment to safely handle and dispose of hazardous materials.